-The Office of the Chief Auditor (OCA) suggests a reconciliation of all assets be completed as often as needed to physical accounting of site-designated assets by the staff.
-The Principal should conduct reconciliation of assets semi-annually in order to comply with policies and procedures.
+The Principal should ensure that a reconciliation of assets is conducted semi-annually in order to comply with policies and procedures.
+The Office of the Chief Auditor (OCA) recommends that the Principal verify that semi-annual inventories are being conducted accurately using current information.
 By performing the reconciliation routinely, the school can identify and correct on a timely basis any errors and discrepancies found.
 The Principal can improve accountability and the safeguarding of the District's assets by strengthening the internal controls at the school.
 Some examples of actions that can assist in strengthening internal controls are creating a Property and Inventory team and providing all staff with all procedures implemented by the Principal.
 Every effort should be made to locate missing items.